-The creation of Paul Currie, a man previously involved with the opening of the Arran distillery back in 1995, the Lakes Distillery occupies a cluster of old farm buildings in the northwest of England.
+The creation of Paul Currie, a man previously involved with the opening of the Arran distillery, the Lakes Distillery occupies some old farm buildings in the northwest of England.

-Currie had long harboured the notion that the Lake District, with it’s spectacular scenery and booming tourist industry would be the perfect location for an English distillery, so when he eventually came across a crumbling Victorian Cattle farm near Keswick, he snapped it up and began to convert it to a modern distillery, complete with visitor centre, bar and bistro.
+Currie had long harboured the notion that the Lake District, with its spectacular scenery and booming tourist industry would be the perfect location for an English distillery.
+When he eventually came across a crumbling Victorian cattle farm near Keswick, he snapped it up and began to convert it into a modern distillery, complete with visitor centre, bar and bistro.

-One issue which seemed to repeat throughout the afternoon however, was an apparent concern that the distillery had thus far failed to establish a ‘sense of place’ through it’s marketing, which struck me as a rather odd problem for a site based in such a wonderful location.
-For a company just four years old however, the Lakes have perhaps spread themselves a little thin, attacking the market with Gin, Vodka and Liqueur products in addition to their ‘British Blended Whisky’ brand ‘The One’.
+One issue that seemed to repeat throughout the afternoon, was an apparent concern that the distillery had thus far failed to establish a ‘sense of place’ through its marketing.
+It struck me as a rather odd problem for a site based in such a wonderful location.
+For a company just four years old, however, the Lakes have perhaps spread themselves a little thin, attacking the market with Gin, Vodka and Liqueur products in addition to their ‘British Blended Whisky’ brand ‘The One’.

 There was also the ultra-limited first single malt release entitled ‘Genesis’ which was followed earlier this year by the introduction of the premium ‘Quatrefoil Collection’.
 Now there is even a blended malt, made from both English and Scottish whiskies, which is named ‘Steel Bonnets’ after the Border Reivers who once terrorised the Anglo-Scottish border between the 13th and 17th centuries.
 Individually, these may be decent products but it feels like an awful lot of different stories have been told in a relatively short space of time and I’m not sure how convincingly any of them have celebrated their unique Lake District provenance in any particularly successful way.

-This could all be about to change however, as the distillery gears up for the release of it’s flagship single malt, expected in 2019, there is a new determination to focus on the companies core values, chief of which, according to whisky maker Gandhi, is a devotion to flavour, achieved through a dedication to the finer details of distillation and the pursuit of blending as an art form.
+This could all be about to change, however.
+The distillery is gearing up for the release of its flagship single malt, expected in 2019.
+There is a new determination to focus on the company’s core values, chief of which, according to whisky maker Gandhi, is a devotion to flavour, achieved through a dedication to the finer details of distillation and the pursuit of blending as an art form.

-The One is a blend of whiskies, both malt and grain, sourced from around the British Isles.
+The One is a blend of whiskies, both malt and grain.
+Spirit has been sourced from around the British Isles.
 Bottled at 46.6% alcohol by volume and finished for a minimum of 12 months in sherry casks, ‘The Sherry Expression’ retails for around £45.

 *Full Disclosure: I received this bottle as a gift on the day of my visit to the distillery.
-As always, I will try to remain as impartial as possible in my review.
+As always, I will strive to give an honest opinion on the quality of the dram.